oasci/pitt-biosc1540-2024f/content/assessments/project/genome/index.md

 !!! note "Report"

-    In your report, address the following questions:
+    In your report, address the following questions with either your fastp or FastQC report:

     1. How many reads were removed during the filtering process?
 What percentage of reads passed the filters?
     2. Did fastp detect and trim any adapters?
 If so, which ones?